Leveraging Teacher Incentives to Improve Student Performance and Reduce Dropout in Uganda

 Partners:

 Primary school teachers in Uganda face public scrutiny and high pressure around primary school exit exam results.
 As a result of the incentives around students being successful on this exam, teachers focus their energy on students who could receive passing marks and encourage lower-performing students to drop out prior to taking the exam.
-Researchers evaluated whether an alternative teacher incentive scheme, providing rewards based on the performance of all students, could help reduce dropout and improve student performance.
-Implementing the incentive scheme improved teacher effort.
-In schools with math books, the incentive scheme also improved student attendance, attainment, and achievement.
+Researchers evaluated whether an alternative teacher incentive scheme, providing rewards based on the performance of all students, could help reduce dropout and improve student math learning.
+Introducing the pay-for-percentile incentive scheme reduced overall student dropout rates.
+However, these reductions were driven almost entirely by students at intervention schools with math textbooks.
+Among schools with math books, the incentive scheme also improved the math achievement for higher performing students.

 Policy issue

-Although many low-income countries provide free primary schooling, primary achievement levels remain low and primary dropout rates remain high.
+Although many low-income countries provide free primary schooling, primary achievement levels remain low, and primary dropout rates remain high.
 In particular, several countries in Africa find enrollment drops sharply between the penultimate and final grades of primary school.
 One reason for this trend could be that schools face considerable pressure and public scrutiny for their students’ performance on their primary school exit exams, which students must pass to attend secondary school and certify primary school completion.
-This pressure could incentivize teachers to devote additional time and energy to students who could receive passing marks on these exams and to encourage weak students to drop out prior to taking the exit exams.
-Could an incentive scheme for teachers that provides rewards based on the performance of all their students reduce dropout and improve student learning?
+This scrutiny could trickle down through district officials to teachers who allow unprepared students to enter the final grade of primary school and take the exit exam.
+This pressure could incentivize teachers to devote additional time and energy to students who could receive passing marks on these exams and encourage low-performing students to drop out prior to taking exit exams.
+Could an incentive scheme for teachers that provides rewards based on the performance of all students reduce dropout and improve student learning?

 Context of the evaluation

-In Uganda, almost all children enroll in primary school, but fewer than 60 percent complete all seven years and only 22 percent enroll in secondary school.
-In their last year of primary school, at the end of grade seven, all students take the national Primary Leaving Exam (PLE) to determine whether they receive a primary education credential and can access secondary schooling.
+In Uganda at the time of the study, almost all children enrolled in primary school, but fewer than 60 percent completed all seven years, and only 22 percent enrolled in secondary school.
+In their last year of primary school, at the end of grade 7, students take the national Primary Leaving Exam (PLE) to determine whether they receive a primary education credential and can access secondary schooling.
 Although the Ugandan education system does not explicitly assess schools based on the results of this exam, the government publicizes school-level results.
-These results receive considerable local news coverage, and education officials often sanction school administrators and teachers who work in schools where significant numbers of students fail the PLE.
+These results receive considerable local news coverage, and education officials often sanction school administrators and teachers in schools where significant numbers of students fail the PLE.

 This system creates incentives for educators to urge weaker students to drop out of school before they reach the PLE exam.
-For example, teachers may devote limited attention to weaker students or encourage weaker students to drop out of school and seek jobs or vocational training instead.
-Head teachers could require weaker students to repeat grade six or inform them that they are unlikely to proceed to grade seven, thereby demotivating them and encouraging their drop out.
+For example, teachers may devote less attention to weaker students, or encourage weaker students to drop out of school and seek jobs or vocational training instead.
+Head teachers could require weaker students to repeat grade 6 or inform them that they are unlikely to proceed to grade 7, thereby demotivating them and encouraging their dropout.

 Primary school teacher and students in a classroom in Uganda.